A nonamenable "factor" of a Euclidean space: Representation of a unimodular one-ended tree by a tiling; generalization to amenable graphs

 \Vdiad{V^{{\rm top}}} \Vconn{V^{{\rm top}}} \Tcal{{\cal T}} \Tcaleq{{\cal T}_{\rm eq}} \Rcal{{\cal R}} \f{f} \Cube{{\rm Cube}}

-Given a copy of the graph or diagram $\Z^3$, say that we {\it expand it to} $\R^3$, if we fill up every cube (as a subgraph) of $\Z^3$ with a unit cube of $\R^3$ (as a polyhedron).
-In other word, we think about $\Z^3$ as being embedded in $\R^3$ in the usual way.
-If $x$ is a vertex of the $\Z^3$ that was expanded to $\R^3$, we assign a cube $\Cube _x=x+[-1/2,1/2]^3$ to $x$.
+Given a copy of the graph or diagram $\Z^d$, say that we {\it expand it to} $\R^d$ if we fill up every cube (as a subgraph) of $\Z^d$ with a unit cube of $\R^d$ (as a polyhedron).
+In other word, we think about $\Z^d$ as being embedded in $\R^d$ in the usual way.
+If $x$ is a vertex of the $\Z^d$ that was expanded to $\R^d$, we assign a cube $\Cube _x=x+[-1/2,1/2]^d$ to $x$.

-\begin{theorem} Let $T$ be an ergodic unimodular random tree with one end and degrees at most $d$.
-Then there is an fiid decoration of a fiid subset $U$ of $V(T)$ with the Cayley diagram $\Z^3$ (meaning that a cubic grid is defined on $U$ as vertex set).
-Expanding this $\Z^3$ to $\R^3$, there is a tiling of $\R^3$ that represents $T$, and a bijection from $V(T)$ to the tiles, and this bijection as well as its inverse preserves adjacency.
-The tiling and the bijection are both given as a fiid. \end{theorem}
+\begin{theorem} Let $T$ be an ergodic unimodular random tree with one end and degrees at most $D$.
+Then there is an fiid decoration of a fiid subset $U$ of $V(T)$ with the Cayley diagram $\Z^d$, (meaning that a cubic grid is defined on $U$ as vertex set).
+Furthermore, if $d\geq 2$, there is a tiling of $\R^d$ that represents $T$, and a bijection from $V(T)$ to the tiles, and this bijection as well as its inverse preserves adjacency.
+The tiling and the bijection are both given as a fiid from $T$. \end{theorem}

-We mention that the copy of $\Z^3$ and the tiling in the theorem is defined only up to isometries.
+We remark that the copy of $\Z^d$ and the tiling in the theorem is defined only up to isometries.